 What is the estimated patient volume your plan can expect ?

-MIT NEWDIGS FoCUS undertook a pipeline analysis (link to pipeline overview) to determine the scale of the financing challenge of curative therapies in the United States.
+MIT NEWDIGS FoCUS undertook a pipeline analysis to determine the scale of the financing challenge of curative therapies in the United States.
 The team developed estimates of the clinically relevant national incidence and prevalence of patients who might benefit from various product-indication launches.
-We have made available those national estimates (Pipeline assessment -December 2020) within the Population Estimator Tool.
+We have made those national estimates available within the Individual Indication workbook for payers to model an estimated patient volume for their plan.

 What is the estimated PMPM impact and volatility?